silvestrodecaro/puppeteer-cluster-with-fingerprints/README.md

 # Puppeteer Cluster with Fingerprints

-This project demonstrates how to use the [puppeteer-with-fingerprints](https://github.com/CheshireCaat/puppeteer-with-fingerprints) library in conjunction with [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) to run multiple instances with unique fingerprints.
+This is a "template" repo that you can use to run multiple instances with unique fingerprints with the [puppeteer-with-fingerprints](https://github.com/CheshireCaat/puppeteer-with-fingerprints) library in conjunction with [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster).

 ## Installation